Skip to content

 Place your trade

-To place a trade during the pre-market, post-market or weekend sessions, create an account and go to our web trading platform or mobile trading app.
+To place your first pre-market or after-hours trade, create an account and go to our web trading platform or mobile trading app.
 Once there, follow the steps below:

 Alternatively, you can practise using our platform with a demo account.
 You’ll get $20,000 in virtual funds to build your confidence before trading the live out-of-hours market sessions.